guardian/content-api-models/README.md

 ## Running tests

+This repository is cross-compiled for scala 2.12 and 2.13, so the CI workflow uses `sbt +test` to run the tests against all versions in `crossScalaVersions`.

-To run tests for a specific Scala version:
+You can also run the tests for a specific Scala version if necessary:

 ```
 sbt ++2.12.11 test